typisttech/composer-semver/README.md

 > **Hire Tang Rufus!**
 >
 > I am looking for my next role, freelance or full-time.
-> If you find this tool useful, I can build you more weird PHP / Ruby / Go stuffs like this.
+> If you find this tool useful, I can build you more weird stuffs like this.
+> Let's talk if you are hiring PHP / Ruby / Go developers.
 >
 > Contact me at https://typist.tech/contact/